Efficient Multi-round LLM Inference over Disaggregated Serving: Online Adaptive Scheduling

 \subsection{Adaptive Routing}

 In essence, PD disaggregation separates the compute-intensive prefill phase and memory-bound decode phase onto individual resources, resolving the PD interference that occurs in co-located serving.
 Nevertheless, in multi-round inference, where to carry out the prefill tasks necessitates deliberation.
 For one thing, if we always route the prefill tasks (both initial and incremental) to prefill workers (remote execution), decode workers can remain focused on steady-state decoding and thus optimize ITL.
-However, it incurs extra transmission cost of KV cache and increases the burden of prefill workers, harming TTFT.
+However, it incurs extra transmission cost of KV cache, as shown in Figure~\ref{fig:kv_transfer_overhead}.
+Moreover, it also increases the burden of prefill workers, harming TTFT.
 For another, carrying out some prefill workloads by the decode workers themselves (local execution) eliminates the transmission cost and benefit TTFT, but makes decode workers more susceptible to PD interference, which leads to spikes in ITL.

 To strike a good balance between TTFT and ITL, we develop an \textit{SLO-oriented} adaptive routing mechanism, which determines where each prefill task should be executed.
 The general idea is to leverage the windowed TTFT and ITL statistics to evaluate real-time system loads, and make the routing decision that is less likely to violate SLO requirements.